syedwaseemjan/syedwaseemjan.github.io/_posts/2024-04-13-migration-to-polylith.md

    - **Ruff**: A fast, Python linter that ensured our code adhered to best practices, catching potential bugs and enforcing style consistency.
    - **Sourcery**: A tool to detect and remove code smells, simplify logic, and provide intelligent code suggestions, Sourcery helped maintain cleaner and more efficient code.

-With these tools, I configured a unified GitHub workflow for automated linting and formatting, ensuring code quality checks were part of our CI/CD pipeline.
+With these tools, I configured a GitHub workflow for automated linting and formatting, ensuring code quality checks were part of our CI/CD pipeline.

 #### **Incrementally Adding Unit Tests**

 The lack of unit tests in the initial repos posed a risk to functionality during migration.
 Here’s how I approached testing:
-   - **Module-by-Module Testing**: After migrating each repository, I added unit tests for its core functions, focusing on critical components first.
+   - **Module-by-Module Testing**: Before migrating each repository, I added unit tests for its core functions, focusing on critical components first.
-   - **Automation**: Unit tests were integrated into the GitHub workflow, enabling automated testing for each pull request.
+   - **Automation**: After migration, unit tests were integrated into the GitHub workflow, enabling automated testing for each pull request.
    - **Code Coverage Tracking**: I set up code coverage tracking to measure test completeness and ensure no gaps.

 With these steps, we ensured the monolithic repo was more reliable and resilient.